DecisionsDev/ibm-odm-management-mcp-server/README.md

 1. Last, you can specify the tag(s) of the tools that should be published

-    When using the `--tags` option, the tools that do not belong to one of the tag/category listed using this option are not published.
+    When using the `--tags` option, the tools that do not belong to tags/categories listed are not published.

-    With the example below, for instance the Decision Center tools of the tag/category `Admin` or `DBAdmin` will not be published (as those two tags/categories are not listed in the `--tags` option) :
+    For instance with the configuration below, the Decision Center tools that belong to the tag/category `Admin` or `DBAdmin` will not be published:
     ```json
     "args": [
       "--tags", "About", "Explore", "Manage", "Govern", "Build", "Interchange"